rehamalraee97/Rhino_Pizzeria/README.md

 # pizzamenu
-This app is created for challenging This app is created for challenging, the idea is implemented, needs to fix some bugs regarding the data storage, because of time lacking I couldn't use firebase storage to store it, instead of it I used the local storage, it will be fine since it is only for testing.
+This app is created for challenging, the idea is implemented, needs to fix some bugs regarding the data storage, because of time lacking I couldn't use firebase storage to store it, instead of it I used the local storage, it will be fine since it is only for testing.

 Uploading an image from the gallery or from the camera is also implemented.

-For Google Maps, the tracking needs more setup on the drivers' app, I added the Google Maps and locating Aument on it.
+For Google Maps, the tracking needs more setup on the drivers' app, I added the Google Maps and locating Aumet on it.

 Sign up, Log in, and Log out all implemented using firebase authentication.